-Details of the amounts paid or payable to the auditor (HLB Mann Judd) for audit and non-audit services provided during the year are set out below.
+Details of the amounts paid or payable to the auditor (HLB Mann Judd) for audit and non-audit services provided during the year are set out in Note 27 to the financial statements.

 The board of directors has considered the position and, in accordance with advice received from the audit committee, is satisfied that the provision of the non-audit services is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
-The directors are satisfied that the provision of non-audit services by the auditor, as set out below, did not compromise the auditor's independence requirements of the Corporations Act 2001 for the following reasons:
+The directors are satisfied that the provision of non-audit services by the auditor, as set out below, did not compromise the auditor independence requirements of the Corporations Act 2001 for the following reasons:

-- all non-audit services have been reviewed by the audit committee to ensure they do not impact the impartiality and objectivity of the auditor; - none of the services undermine the general principles relating to auditor's independence as set out in APES 110 Code of Ethics for Professional Accountants.
+- all non-audit services have been reviewed by the audit committee to ensure they do not impact the impartiality and objectivity of the auditor; - none of the services undermine the general principles relating to auditor independence as set out in APES 110 Code of Ethics for Professional Accountants.

-During the year, the auditor of the parent entity provided tax compliance services for fees of \$9,000.
 During the year the company used BDO South Africa Incorporated to provide audit services to its subsidiaries, Alumicor SA Holdings Proprietary Limited and its controlled entities, and Realm Resources (Pty) Limited and its controlled entities.
 No non-audit services were provided by BDO South Africa Incorporated.
 During the year the company appointed CA Trust PAC in Singapore to provide audit services to Realm Resources Pte.
 Ltd and Kalres Pte.
 Ltd. No non-audit services were provided by CA Trust PAC.